taka122/Youtube-extension/README.md

 	•	Block/redirect YouTube Shorts and hide related UI elements
 	•	Force-select a viewing mode (Learning / Leisure / Research) whenever the search bar is focused
 	•	Start a 5/10/15 minute leisure timer and trigger a search-ban cooldown once the timer ends
+	•	Show a persistent mode indicator with the active mode and remaining timers
+	•	For Research mode, capture “what to learn” and “why,” run a focused timer, then ask if the task was accomplished and remind you to summarise in Notion
 	•	On the home feed, require a daily purpose entry, keep the saved text centered, and provide an edit button
 	•	Allow cancelling leisure mode from its badge, automatically returning to the home feed
 	•	Works on both PC and mobile (m.youtube.com)